-Built in 1999, by Dakota Creek Industries of Anacortes, Washington (hull #34) as the Tan'erliq for Crowley Marine Services.
+Built in 1999, by Dakota Creek Industries of Anacortes, Washington (hull #34) as the Tan'erliq for Crowley Marine Services of Jacksonville, Florida.

 She was the first of two 153(ft), 10,192 horsepower enhanced tractor tugs specially designed and developed for Crowley for service under a contract with Alyeska Pipeline Service Company for tanker escort operations in Valdez Harbor and Prince William Sound, Alaska.